-The first will enable Liferay to replicate both database caches (ehcache) and search indexes (lucene) through a multicast communication.
+The first will enable Liferay to replicate both database caches (ehcache) and search indexes (lucene) through the ClusterLink channel.

 The second will tell Liferay what network interface to use for the multicast communication.
 You must specify an IP address and a port so that Liferay can make a "ping" in that socket (IP + port) to check if that will work.

-The third will actually make Lucene replicate the indexes through Cluster Link.
+The third will enable Lucene to replicate the indexes across the nodes.